-When you first open the dashboard for an individual site, you’ll see basic details on who has access to this site.
+When you first open the dashboard for an individual site, you’ll see basic details on who has access to it.
 To navigate to other features, you’ll use the tabs at the top:

 - Performance — this houses in-depth reports on your site’s performance.
-However, it requires a paid add-on to use ($25/mo to activate it on your account + $2/mo for each additional site).
+However, it requires a paid add-on to use ($25 a month to activate it on your account, plus $2 a month for each additional site).